DrCopyPaste/RecNForget/README.md

 - press the configured Record hotkey
 - start the audio which you want to capure
 - let the audio play
-- to stop captureing press the configured Record hotkey again
+- to stop capturing press the configured Record hotkey again
 - the file will be saved to the configured output folder (shown to you in main menu, changeable in settings)
 - file names will be generated using a file name prefix that you can specify plus a timestamp of the start time of recording
 - you can replay the last recorded file from the running session